jinghuazhao/Omics-analysis/README.md

 ### Resources

-This is also in [wiki](https://github.com/jinghuazhao/Omics-projects/wiki/Resources).
+This is also a [wiki section](https://github.com/jinghuazhao/Omics-projects/wiki/Resources).